The Laplace transform of the lognormal distribution: Conclusion

 \section{Conclusion}

-We have presented two derivations of the analytic continuation of the Laplace transform of the lognormal distribution, which we denote by $\varphi$.
-Since the Mellin transform of $\varphi$ has closed form, we used the Mellin inversion formula to express $\varphi$ in the form of a Mellin-Barnes integral.
+We have presented two derivations of the analytic continuation of the Laplace transform of the lognormal distribution, which we denote by $\phi$.
+Since the Mellin transform of $\phi$ has closed form, we used the Mellin inversion formula to express $\phi$ in the form of a Mellin-Barnes integral.
 As a consequence, we obtained the corresponding expression for the characteristic function of the lognormal distribution.
-This expression is slightly different from the expression derived by Leipnik in \cite{Leipnik1991}.
-We claim that Leipnik's derivation was incomplete and the resulting expression was incorrect.
+This expression is slightly different from the expression derived by Leipnik in \cite{Leipnik1991}; we claim his expression is incorrect.

-Using the Mellin-Barnes expression for $\varphi$, we obtained two approximations which may be used in numerical computations.
-The error of the first (series) approximation can be made arbitrarily small and the approximation is asymptotic to $\varphi$ as the magnitude of the argument goes to zero.
-The second (sum) approximation is asymptotic to $\varphi$ as the parameter $\sigma$ goes to infinity.
-Both the truncated series and the sum can be used as approximations, but, due to the nature of the terms, computation is difficult if too many terms are used.
-Even so, the truncated series were shown to give reasonable approximations for several real values of the argument while varying the parameter $\sigma$.
+Using the Mellin-Barnes expression for $\phi$, we obtained two approximations which may be used in numerical computations.
+The error of the first approximation (see Theorem \ref{thm3}) can be made arbitrarily small and the approximation is asymptotic to $\phi$ as the magnitude of the argument goes to zero.
+The second approximation (see Theorem \ref{thm4}) improves as the parameter $\sigma$ goes to infinity.
+Both approximations were shown to provide accurate results, however, we note that computation can be difficult if too many terms of the series employed.

 In the last section, we showed how one may use the analytic continuation of the Laplace transform of a sum of independent lognormals to compute the density, via Laplace inversion.
 By deforming the vertical contour of the Bromwich integral to a Hankel contour, one may obtain a real integral for which the integrand decays exponentially.
 The result is an integral that can be computed numerically with ease.